 Between my wife and I, we have tried a few of these over the last few years.
-This includes inflatable, and the newer foot sling, types and have certainly found them to make flying more comfortable.
+This includes inflatable, and the newer foot sling types and have certainly found them to make flying more comfortable.
 They also have the added health bonus of reducing the risk of contracting DVT.

-What are inflatable leg rests?
+What are inflatable foot rests?

 Some are a single fixed height, others are height adjustable and some come in two separate parts.

-Are leg rests for flights a good thing?
+Are inflatable foot rests a good thing?

 There is little that is worse than having to sit for hours on end in an uncomfortable aircraft seat.
 So anything which can make you more comfortable on a long flight has got to be a good thing.

-Some aircraft do have a foot rest built into the seat in front, although I seem to see them less and less lately – no doubt some kind of cost saving exercise.
+Some aircraft do have a foot rest built into the seat in front, although I seem to see them less and less lately – no doubt some kind of cost-saving exercise.
 When they are available they can help to make the seat fit you better, particularly if you are shorter or have short legs, and so help to make you more comfortable.
 Mind you, they are rather hard so can be uncomfortable when used for hours.

 These are some of the advantages and disadvantages to help you decide whether to buy one.

-They can help reduce the risk of DVT (Deep Vein Thrombosis).
+An inflatable footrest can help reduce the risk of DVT (Deep Vein Thrombosis).
 They do this by raising your legs and relieving the pressure that they experience during a long flight.

 Research: Deep vein thrombosis and air travel